 Whether you’re planning for your first child or adding another bundle of joy to your growing family, we’re always prepared and delighted to be part of this exciting journey.
 To schedule your first visit, just give us a call and make an appointment.
 Your first visit may take a bit longer than subsequent ones.
 There’s a lot to learn!
 We’ll want to take a complete medical history and do some lab tests.
-This should take about 30 minutes or so.
+This should take about an hour.
 (Please arrive about 15 minutes early so we can get all the preliminary paperwork done in advance and keep you on schedule.)
-About a week after that, you’ll have another appointment for a complete pelvic exam and to answer any new questions you may have.
+At the end of the first trimester you’ll have another appointment for a complete pelvic exam and to answer any new questions you may have.
 The follow-up visits won’t be as long, but as you get closer to your due date, we’ll want to see you more often.
 At any visit, please don’t hesitate to let the doctor or nurse know if you have any questions or concerns.
 The better we know your needs, the more effectively we can help you.

 Our providers deliver at two hospitals, Fairview Southdale and Ridgeview Medical Center.

 Whether this is your first baby or your adding to your family it is an exciting time.
 All of us at OBGYN West are proud you have chosen our clinic to take care of you and your baby through this exciting and special journey.
 Our physicians will work with you to tailor a birth plan that supports your needs.